ucsf-deb/bifs/README.rst

-    imdim1 - int specifying size of 1st dimension of image imdim2 - int specifying size of 2nd dimension of image imdim3 - int specifying size of possible 3rd dimension of "image" kdist = distance funcion on the shifted k-space lattice
+    imdim1 - int specifying size of 1st dimension of image imdim2 - int specifying size of 2nd dimension of image imdim3 - int specifying size of possible 3rd dimension of "image" kdist = distance function on the shifted k-space lattice

     view3Dslice - for 3D data this is a 2D array [a,b] where:
-                  a = axis perpindicular to slice
+                  a = axis perpendicular to slice
                   b = fraction of maximum along that direction for slice location